h-rathod/AI-Predictive-Maintenance/ml-integration-README.md

    - Sends this data to the ML backend for analysis
    - Displays the results, showing any detected anomalies

-3. The anomaly detection process:
+3. The prediction process:
    - Data is preprocessed and normalized
-   - Fed through the autoencoder model
+   - Fed through multiple ML models:
-   - Reconstruction error is calculated
-   - Points with high error are flagged as anomalies
+     - Autoencoder for anomaly detection
+     - Random Forest for failure probability
+     - Random Forest for health index estimation
+     - Deep Learning model for part risk prediction
+   - Results are stored in Supabase for frontend retrieval

 ## Development Notes